 - Expanding regulation around overtime

-- Among other things, 240 gross-net overtime hours will become possible.
+- Beginning in 2026, this will include 240 gross-net overtime become possible.

-- However, there is as yet no concrete indication of when the new scheme will be implemented in concrete terms.
+- There is no word yet on when the new scheme will be introduced.

 - Read detailed explanation in this article →